Porto vs Lisbon: which one is better?

 Eduardo VII Park in Spring| ©Svetlana Cekic

-Beauty is subjective and any destination can be more or less appreciated depending on the characteristics of each person and what a traveler is looking for in a vacation.
-The list below will help you decide your next destination.
+Beauty is subjective, and any destination can be more or less appreciated depending on each person's characteristics and what a traveler is looking for on their vacation.
+The list below will help you decide on your next destination.

-• If you want to take good pictures: Lisbon.
-Without taking anything away from the monuments and views of Porto, the Portuguese capital has a greater number of scenic spots and traditional neighborhoods that are a paradise for any instagrammer.
+• If you want to take good photos: Lisbon.
+Without detracting from the monuments and views of Porto, the Portuguese capital has a greater number of panoramic viewpoints and traditional neighborhoods that are a paradise for any Instagrammer.

 • If you want a quiet visit: Porto.
-Although it's an up-and-coming tourist destination, most visitors choose the city of Camões.
-Porto is a more traditional city and if you go a bit further away from the Ribeira, you won't find many travelers.
+Although it is a growing tourist destination, most visitors choose the city of Camões.
+Porto is a more traditional city, and if you stray a little from the riverfront, you won't find many travelers.

-• If you are short on time: Porto.
-This city in northern Portugal is more diminutive and can be easily explored on foot.
-On the other hand, the Portuguese capital is more extensive and if you want to explore it thoroughly, you will have to take a bus or a streetcar.
+• If you're short on time: Porto.
+This city in northern Portugal is smaller and can be easily explored on foot.
+The Portuguese capital, on the other hand, is more extensive, and if you want to explore it thoroughly, you'll need to take a bus or tram.

-• If you are on a budget: it doesn't matter.
-Both locations are affordable and prices are generally lower than in Spain or other European countries.
+• If you're on a tight budget: it doesn't matter.
+Both places are affordable, and prices are generally lower than in Spain or other European countries.

 • If you want to have a drink during your visit: Lisbon.
-Being a large city, it has a more varied leisure offer.
-Bairro Alto is the favorite place for young people while Docas (under the 25th of April Bridge) is the most select area.
+Being a large city, it has a more varied range of leisure activities.
+Bairro Alto is the favorite place for young people, while Docas (under the 25 de Abril Bridge) is the most exclusive area.

-• If you are interested in the old: Lisbon.
-Not even the 1755 earthquake could erase its historic buildings.
+• If you're interested in history: Lisbon.
+Not even the 1755 earthquake could destroy its historic buildings.

-• If you are interested in themodern: Porto.
-The northern city gave birth to two internationally famous architects: Álvaro Siza Vieira and Eduardo Souto Moura.
+• If you are interested in modern architecture: Porto.
+This northern city was the birthplace of two internationally renowned architects: Álvaro Siza Vieira and Eduardo Souto Moura.

-• If you want to visit the nearby towns: it doesn't matter.
-If in Lisbon you can visit Cascais, Sintra and Evora (just to name a few), in Porto you can easily reach Braga, Guimarães and Aveiro, the Portuguese Venice.
+• If you want to visit nearby towns: it doesn't matter.
+From Lisbon, you can visit Cascais, Sintra, and Evora (to name a few), while from Porto, you can easily reach Braga, Guimarães, and Aveiro, the Portuguese Venice.

 Conclusions